jwergieluk/deep_tennis/README.md

 cd ../../deep_tennis
 ```

-All development and testing of this code was performed on an Arch Linux system in April and Mai 2019.
+All development and testing of this code was performed on an Arch Linux system in June 2019.

 # Usage